25th Battalion (New Zealand): Egypt

 The 2nd New Zealand Division was dispatched to the lines of El Alamein and while the 4th and 5th Brigades went south to Minqar Qaim, the 6th Brigade, now commanded by Brigadier George Clifton, was initially held in reserve before being ordered to man the Kaponga Box at Bab el Qattara.
 Arriving on 28 June, the 25th Battalion guarded the western side of the box, while the 24th and 26th Battalions were responsible for the northern and southern sides respectively.
 The brigade remained here, watching first the retreating British stream by and then the Germans, at a distance, for several days before moving to Amiriya.
 It missed the action of 14–15 July at Ruweisat Ridge which saw the destruction of a large part of the 4th and 5th Brigades when, after securing the ridge, no armour was available to defend a counterattack by the Germans.
-The 6th Brigade was recalled back to the El Alamein lines to relieve what was left of the 4th Brigade.
+The 6th Brigade was recalled to the El Alamein lines to relieve what was left of the 4th Brigade.
 A few days later, it was involved in a night-time attack on the El Mrier Depression.
 The aim was to secure the depression to create a route through which British armour could penetrate.
 The brigade, with the 25th Battalion as its reserve, successfully achieved its objective and was consolidating its positions when the 21st Panzer Division attacked on 22 July.

 At daylight, German tanks caught the 24th and 25th Battalions, positioned in the relatively shallow El Mrier Depression together with 6th Brigade headquarters, by surprise.
 Firing from the edge of a low cliff overlooking the depression, the Germans caused heavy losses amongst the 24th and 25th Battalions before passing through their positions in pursuit of the British armour.
 George, the battalion's commander, was captured along with 149 others.
 Over 200 other men were also killed or wounded.
 The survivors, back under the command of Burton who was once again the senior surviving company commander, were aggrieved at the lack of armoured support.
 The 6th Brigade moved to the southern section of the Alamein line where it manned defensive positions during the Battle of Alam Halfa, Rommel's failed attempt to cut off the 8th Army.
 The battalion at this time numbered 362 personnel, which included one company which had been left back at Maadi and brought forward to rejoin the survivors of the El Mrier battle.
 Burton, promoted to lieutenant colonel, commanded the battalion until 12 September at which time he went on leave and was replaced by Lieutenant Colonel Ian Bonifant.